Achill Island – 5 Reasons to Visit Mayo’s Hidden Gem

 Both organised and impromptu music sessions are held frequently in pubs on the island.
 Scoil Acla is a summer school that has taught traditional Irish music for over a century, so you can be sure to hear some great music during your stay!

-If you are an experienced musician you are more than welcome to join in during the session!
-You can check out the Achill tourism’s weekly event listings to see what’s on during your stay!
+If you are an experienced musician, you are more than welcome to join in during the session!
+You can check out Achill Tourism’s weekly event listings to see what’s on during your stay!

-There are plenty of water sport activities on the island, including canoe/kayaking lessons, coasteering, ferries and boat trips, kitesurfing, and surfing lessons.
+There are plenty of other options for water sports activities on the island, including canoe/kayaking lessons, coasteering, ferries and boat trips, kitesurfing, and surfing lessons.
+No matter which interests you most, you’re sure to have a great experience!

 There are a wide variety of fish species and marine features for scuba divers and snorkelers.
 The snorkelling experience at Achill is one we can’t wait to try!

-With any water based activity make sure to be safe.
-Don’t attempt to go snorkelling or any partake in any other water based activity without professional supervision and assistance.
+With any water-based activity, make sure to be safe.
+Don’t attempt to go snorkelling or partake in any other water-based activity without professional supervision and assistance.
 Check lifeguard schedules and weather conditions before you enter the sea.

 Land Based Activities